-If you use the GOTO block number key for going into a subprogram,

-- the TNC will skip the end of the subprogram (G98 L0) - the TNC will reset function M126 (Shorter-path traverse of rotary axes)
+If you use the GOTO block number key for going into a subprogram, the TNC will skip the end of the subprogram (G98 L0)!
 In such cases you must always use the mid-program startup function.

 Returning to the contour